Slides Refuse to Retract Occasionally…March ’16

 Update – Oct.
 2017

 After the last time I had a balky slide where it wouldn’t retract, I checked and wiggled all the connectors I could find underneath on the Slide/Jack assembly.
-And got into the habit of holding the ‘Retract’ and ‘Extend’ switches for 4-5 seconds after it the slides were fully extended or retracted.
+And got into the habit of holding the ‘Retract’ and ‘Extend’ switches for several seconds after the slides were fully extended or retracted.
 Reason for do so is twofold.
-HWH instructions tell you to do that for one, and the 2nd reason is that electrical contacts tend to stay clean when they have current run through them that is slightly higher than normal.
-And holding the slide in/out for a few seconds qualifies as increased current.
+HWH instructions tell you to do that for 3 seconds for one, and the 2nd reason is that electrical contacts tend to stay clean when they have current run through them that is slightly higher than normal.
+And holding the slide switch on a few seconds after a slide has stopped moving causes and qualifies as increased current.

 But…I’ve pretty much only operated my slides recently when the ambient temps were up in the 60’s or 70’s and really didn’t have much of a problem.
-But I’m here in Burns Oregon and we had a cold front pass through and the morning temps have been in the 30’s.
+But it’s now October and I’m in Burns Oregon.
+We had a cold front pass through and the morning temps have fallen into the 30’s.
 And the slides not operating issue cropped back up.
 I’ve found that the problem definitely is temp related.
 And as you know, metal shrinks when it’s cold, and expands when it’s warm, so that points to an electrical contact.
 Most likely cause, and should be easy to fix.
-And I’ll crawl under the rig and work on that when I’m further south in a couple weeks.
+I’ll crawl under the rig and work on that when I’m further south in a couple weeks.